eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/configuration.md

 ## DeepLink Schemas configuration

-According to the specifications issuance and presentation require deep-linking for the same device flows.
+According to the specifications, issuance, presentation, and RQES require deep-linking for the same device flows.

-If you want to change or add your own you can do it by adjusting the *Wallet.plist* file.
+If you want to change or add your own, you can do it by adjusting the *Wallet.plist* file.

 ```xml
 <array>